Viator-Fleischer/spambot-5000/README.md

 - after all that's done, you press "Start" or "Stop", depending on what you're currently doing.

--it then begins to post the comments about every 3 seconds until you make it stop.
+- it then begins to post the comments about every 3 seconds until you make it stop.

 And that's all folks!